Strategies

 Orchiectomy: some of us have this surgery as a gender affirming procedure.
 Often this surgery is not done exclusively for contraceptive reasons, however, this surgery results in permanent contraception.

 Hysterectomy: some of us have this surgery as a gender affirming procedure, or for other medical reasons.
-Often this surgery is not done exclusively for contraceptive reasons, however, as hysterectomy involves removing one or more of the internal reproductive organs, a result of this is permanent contraception.
+Often this surgery is not done exclusively for contraceptive reasons, however, as hysterectomy involves removing one or more of the [tooltips content=”The organs associated with reproduction some of us have such as the ovaries, fallopian tubes, a uterus, a cervix and a vagina.”]internal reproductive organs[/tooltips], a result of this is permanent contraception.

 Copper IUD: are very effective (99.9%) must be inserted within 7 days after sex, can stay in and be used as contraception for 5 to 10 years, depending on the model.
 This method must be prescribed by and inserted by an MD.